adham20022023/Data-structure-Algoritms/readme.md

 I apologize for the confusion.
-The links in the previous README file were not working because they were not properly formatted.
-Here is the updated README file with working links:
+It appears that the links in the previous README file were not working because the filenames in the links were not consistent with the actual filenames in the repository.

+Here is an updated README file with corrected links for the algorithms in the repository:

 # Algorithms in C++